 Digital ad KPIs

-Do you want to grow your sales in e-commerce platform?
+Do you want to grow your sales on an e-commerce platform?
 Then it’s important not to leave digital advertising out of the equation.

 Online advertising is one of the most profitable ways to increase sales.
 In fact, according to recent studies, when non-viewed ads are filtered out, brand lift improves by 31%.